Sales of new athletic shoe cause fights, arrests

 CHICAGO Police in several cities around the country on Friday were called to stores to manage unruly shoppers seeking Nike's new Air Jordan athletic shoes.

-In cities from North Carolina to Indiana to Washington state, crowds pushed, fought or rushed the doors to buy the black-and-white Air Jordan 11 Retro Concords, which went on sale on Friday, police said.
+In cities from North Carolina to Washington state, crowds pushed, fought or rushed the doors to buy the black-and-white Air Jordan 11 Retro Concords, which went on sale on Friday, police said.

 In Tukwila, Washington, a Seattle suburb, police had to use pepper spray to break up fights in a crowd of 1,000 to 2,000 people at the Westfield South Center mall, according to police spokesman Mike Murphy.